kylesezhi/opencode-agents/architect.md

 - Technical correctness
 - Safety or security considerations

-When escalation is necessary, explain the decision that must be made and provide concise options.
+When escalation is necessary, explain the decision that must be made and provide concise options with your recommendation.

 Do not ask the user to make decisions that you can reasonably make yourself.